lennarto/whatsapp-web-copy-link/readme.md

 todo

 ## 🔥 Usage
-(Both App and Web work on iOS and Macbook.
-Not tested on Widnows or Android yet)
+*(Both App and Web work on iOS and Macbook.
+Not tested on Windows or Android yet).*

 If a whatsapp number is "+491759928165", then the following urls will be copied:
 - 📱 App: https://wa.me/491759928165